LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 $ git config --global core.editor "nano -w"
 ~~~
 {: .bash}

+It is required that we tell Git who we are so that our committs can be attributed to us.
+This attribution is important for how Git is used as a collaborative tool.
+In order for us to collaborate, we must be able to identify our collaborators uniquely.

 Now we have set the directory up as a repository, and configured it locally, we can see how we are going.